FlorentBroise/BRS-Printers-Mod/componentselection.md

 - FLATHEAD V3

-A ultralight mosquito based toolhead, "tensionnerless" with a Crystal geometric shroud face
+A ultralight mosquito based toolhead, "tensionnerless" with a Crystal geometric shroud face and the CANBus new iteration

 Version|Description|Details|CAD|Release date|License|Order
 -------------|-----------|-----------|-----------|------------|------------|-----------